AviatrixSystems/Docs/StartUpGuides/aws_getting_started_guide.rst

 Saving the Management CIDR Range
 ------------------------------------------------------------------------

-Find and save the **CIDR range** for the device of the main user who should be able to use the Controller.
+Find and save the **CIDR range** for the device of the main Controller user.
 Note that this IP address is different than the IP for the VPC itself, which you configured when you launched the VPC.

 .. note::